Ralphhorn/Ralphhorn/README.md

 - 👋 Hi, I’m @Ralphhorn
-- 👀 I’m interested in everything infosec,especially when combined with data science.
+- 👀 I’m interested in everything infosec,especially when combined with data science and DFIR.
-- 🌱 I’m currently learning OSCP
+- 🌱 I’m currently studying for OSEP/OSED
-- 💞️ I’m not looking to collaborate currently.
+- 💞️ I’m not actively looking to collaborate currently.
 -  📫 How to reach me ...

 <!---